 Forensic and Valuation Services Center

 This Center is designed to provide CPAs with a vast array of resources, tools and information on Business Valuation and Forensic and Litigation Services (BV/FLS).
-The mission of the FVS Center is to: raise awareness about the importance and value of business valuation and forensic litigation and support services; serve as a comprehensive resource provider and support service for members; create a community of individuals interested and/or experienced in providing BV/FLS services; and to create a community of experts through the Accredited in Business Valuation (ABV) credential.
-Visit the Forensic and Valuation Services Center for more information.
+The mission of the FVS Center is to raise awareness about the importance and value of business valuation and forensic litigation and support services; serve as a comprehensive resource provider and support service for members; create a community of individuals interested and/or experienced in providing BV/FLS services; and to create a community of experts through the Accredited in Business Valuation (ABV) credential.

 Governmental Audit Quality Center

 This firm-based voluntary membership Center is designed to help CPAs achieve the highest standards in performing quality audits and enhance the quality of governmental audits.
 Governmental audits include all audits and attestation engagements performed under Government Auditing Standards of federal, state or local governments; not-for-profit organizations; and certain for-profit organizations.
 Also included are single audits and Department of Housing and Urban Development audits.
-The Center’s primary purpose is to: raise awareness about the importance of governmental audits; serve as a comprehensive resource provider to member firms; create a community of firms that demonstrate a commitment to governmental audit quality; and provide information about the Center’s activities and the importance of audit quality to other governmental audit stakeholders.
-Visit the Governmental Audit Quality Center for more information.
+The Center’s primary purpose is to raise awareness about the importance of governmental audits; serve as a comprehensive resource provider to member firms; create a community of firms that demonstrate a commitment to governmental audit quality; and provide information about the Center’s activities and the importance of audit quality to other governmental audit stakeholders.

 The Tax Center provides guidance, information and practice tools to the tax practitioner and supports the three major objectives of the Tax Section Strategic Plan: practice support, Washington representation and professional standards and ethics.
 The AICPA’s Tax Division creates practice guides and checklists, along with other information and tools organized by area of specialized tax knowledge.
 The Tax Division’s Tax Executive Committee is authorized to interpret general standards and promulgate technical tax standards that are enforceable under the AICPA Code of Professional Conduct.
-In addition, the Tax Division works to improve the tax system for CPAs and the public, with an emphasis on tax simplification, and represents AICPA members’ tax interests in Washington, DC.
-Please visit the Tax Center for further information.
+In addition, the Tax Division works to improve the tax system for CPAs and the public, with an emphasis on tax simplification and represents AICPA members’ tax interests in Washington, DC.